Warfion/TechConnect26/LAB_AK_10_Lab1_Ex01_Hunting.md

 1. In the following steps of this exercise, you will create a bookmark using Azure CLI (PowerShell mode) in stead of the Sentinel portal.

-1. Launch Azure Cloud Shell, and switch to PowerShell mode.
-Go to the Azure portal and select the Cloud Shell icon (top‑right corner).
-When prompted, choose PowerShell as the shell environment.
+1. Go to the Azure portal and select the Cloud Shell icon in the top‑right corner.
+When prompted, select **PowerShell** as the shell environment.
+Select **No storage account required** and choose the only available subscription in the dropdown.
+Select **Apply** to continue.

 1. Run the following PowerShell command to create a new Microsoft Sentinel bookmark programmatically: